-- Provide Bureau of Animal Welfare responsible pet ownership brochures and other literature to owners of newly registered animals. - Provide advice and assistance to customers in relation to animal management issues. - Encourage desexing of dogs and cats to minimise wandering issues and issues around unwanted litters. - Provide a cat trapping program to residents for trapping trespassing cats in an effort to reduce the number of feral/stray cats within South Gippsland. - Provide information and advice about the requirements of trapping cats. - Provision of dog litter bins and 'animal waste' bags in the 15 parks and reserves across the Shire as follows: - Baromi Park Ridgway, Mirboo North - Mossvale Park Berry's Creek - Poowong Recreation Reserve Drouin Road, Poowong - Coleman Park Queen Street, Korumburra - McIndoe Park cnr Hassett Street and Turner Street, Leongatha - Tania Park Brown Street, Leongatha - Horticultural Park cnr Young Street and Bazley Street, Leongatha - Foster Recreation Reserve Station Road, Foster - Pearl Park Main Street, Foster - Sagassar Park Station Street, Toora - Lewis Street, Port Welshpool - Gale Street, Waratah Bay - Sunnyside Park Spreight Street, Loch - R N Scott Reserve Wonthaggi Korumburra Road, Kongwak - T P Taylor Reserve Beach Parade, Sandy Point
+- Provide Bureau of Animal Welfare responsible pet ownership brochures and other literature to owners of newly registered animals. - Provide advice and assistance to customers in relation to animal management issues. - Encourage desexing of dogs and cats to minimise wandering issues and issues around unwanted litters. - Provide a cat trapping program to residents for trapping trespassing cats in an effort to reduce the number of feral/stray cats within South Gippsland. - Provide information and advice about the requirements of trapping cats. - Provision of dog litter bins and 'animal waste' bags in the 15 parks and reserves across the Shire as follows: - Baromi Park Ridgway, Mirboo North - Mossvale Park Berry's Creek - Poowong Recreation Reserve Drouin Road, Poowong - Coleman Park Queen Street, Korumburra - McIndoe Park cnr Hassett Street and Turner Street, Leongatha - Tania Park Brown Street, Leongatha - Horticultural Park cnr Young Street and Bazley Street, Leongatha - Foster Recreation Reserve Station Road, Foster - Pearl Park Main Street, Foster - Sagassar Park Station Street, Toora - Lewis Street, Port Welshpool - Gale Street, Waratah Bay - Sunnyside Park Speight Street, Loch - R N Scott Reserve Wonthaggi Korumburra Road, Kongwak - T P Taylor Reserve Beach Parade, Sandy Point

-- Ensure nuisance complaints are logged on Council's Customer Request System and linked to the animal registration record to allow for resolution tracking and patterns of behavior with individual animals and owners. - Ensure that all Notices to Comply and infringements are issued in line with

-Council guidelines including the Compliance and Enforcement Policy, the Act and any relevant Codes of Practice.

-• Investigate nuisance cat complaints to minimise ongoing complaints.
+- Ensure nuisance complaints are logged on Council's Customer Request System and linked to the animal registration record to allow for resolution tracking and patterns of behavior with individual animals and owners. - Ensure that all Notices to Comply and infringements are issued in line with Council guidelines, the Act and any relevant Codes of Practice. - Investigate nuisance cat complaints to minimise ongoing complaints.

 - 1. Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the issues relating to nuisance dogs and cats. - 2.
-Investigate introduction of a 'Leash Order' pursuant to s 26 of the Act to reduce the incidence of wandering/unrestrained dogs in public places and number of dogs causing a nuisance.
+Investigate introduction of a 'Leash Order' pursuant to s 26 of the Act to reduce the incidence of wandering/unrestrained dogs in public places and number of dogs causing a nuisance. - 3.
+Investigate introduction of a 'Cat Curfew Order' pursuant to s 25 and s 26 of the Act to reduce the incidence of cats causing a nuisance, attacks on native fauna and unwanted cat litters.